ThatKoalaGuy/ATM/README.md

 # ATM
-A small personal project for learning C#
+A small personal project for learning C#.